2105 Campus Box

 Elon, NC 27244

 Jeff Carpenter is Secondary & K-12 Programs Coordinator, a role that merges naturally with administration of the Noyce Scholars Program.
 He was a highly-effective teacher at the secondary level for 10 years, in a wide variety of settings, including both urban and rural high-need schools.
 Dr. Carpenter has extensive experience and expertise related to teaching English language learners, a growing population in high-need schools.
 During his secondary teaching career, he mentored pre-service teachers in early field experiences and student teaching, and new in-service teachers as a department chair.
-Through his classes at Elon, he will be directly involved in the coursework and field placements of all Noyce Scholars.
+Through his classes at Elon, he is directly involved in the coursework and field placements of all Noyce Scholars.
 He brings expertise regarding effective methods for teacher preparation to the program administration.

 2320 Campus Box Elon, NC 27244